sripriya22/templateAppFramework/README.md

 ## 6. Using `appGenerator` to Develop a Template App

 - **Purpose**: Automates creation of new app skeletons with the correct structure
-- **How to use**:
+- **Current workflow**:
+  1. Create JSON model definition files (in a directory like `data-model/`)
+  2. Mark your root model with `IsRoot=true` in its JSON definition
-  1. From the project root, run:
+  3. From the project root, run:
      ```bash
-     node appGenerator/utils/create-app.js <AppName> <path/to/example.json>
+     node appGenerator/utils/create-app.js <AppName> --data <path/to/example.json> --model-defs-dir <path/to/model-defs> [options]
      ```
-     This creates a new folder in `/apps/<AppName>/` with all required subfolders and copies the example data.
+     This creates a new folder in `/apps/<AppName>/` with all required subfolders and:
-  2. Edit the generated `data-model/` JSONs to define your model classes.
-  3. Generate model classes using the class generator.
-  4. Implement your custom logic in `App.js` and custom views/controllers as needed.
-- **No build step required**: All code runs directly in the browser and is compatible with MATLAB's HTML integration.
+     - Copies the example data file to resources/
+     - Copies model definition JSONs to the app's data-model/ directory without modification
+     - Generates proper MATLAB class files in server/model/+<appName>/
+     - Creates App.js with direct (non-relative) imports and proper model loading
+     - Generates ModelPanelConfig.json from model definitions

+  **Available options**:
+    - `--data <path>` (required): Path to example JSON data file
+    - `--model-defs-dir <path>`: Path to directory containing model definition JSON files
+    - `--root-class <className>`: Name of the root class for the application (detected automatically if not specified)
+    - `--force` or `-f`: Overwrite existing app if it exists
+    - `--title <title>`: Custom title for the application

 ## 7. Testing the Framework and Applications